AntoniadisCorp/deploy4scrap/README.md

 | PUT    | `/machine/:id/stop`     | Stop a machine          |
 | DELETE | `/machine/:id`          | Delete a machine        |
 | POST   | `/execute-task/:id`     | Run a task on a machine |

+## Autoscaling Configuration

+The autoscaler is configured to monitor the following metrics:

+- **Active Requests**: Scales up when active requests exceed 70% of machine capacity.
+- **Queue Depth**: Monitors the queue depth to determine when to add more machines.
+- **CPU and Memory Usage**: Scales based on CPU and memory thresholds.

 ---